Kanishkkaram2703/Study_Emotion_Awareness/README.md

-# 🎙️ Mentora – The Emotion-Aware, Voice-First AI Study & Wellness Assistant
+# 🎙️ The Emotion-Aware, Voice-First AI Study & Wellness Assistant

 > Built for the Bolt.new Hackathon
 > Team Members: Ewa, Naghul, Gurmeet, Sandesh